 You have the opportunity during advanced clerkships to explore your specialty options with 20 weeks of electives, 14 weeks of flexible time to accommodate residency interviews, and 4 weeks of vacation.

 All students are in Kalamazoo in March for Match Week and a Profession of Medicine capstone focused on biomedical ethics.

 Transition to Residency polishes your skills and prepares you to immediately excel as a new resident, with special emphasis in areas that directly relate to your chosen residency program.

-WMed Clinics are located on the Oakland Drive Campus and on Mall Drive in Portage.
+WMed clinical practices are located on the Oakland Drive Campus and on Mall Drive in Portage.
 There are five primary care practices and more than 20 specialty practices.
 WMed offers a full range of ancillary services and care for a broad range of patients, serving as the medical home for a historically underserved and underinsured patient population.
-WMed Clinics are accredited by The Joint Commission, and also certified by The Joint Commission as a Primary Care Medical Home.
-The primary care clinics— family medicine, internal medicine, medicine-pediatrics, and pediatrics—have designations as a Patient-Centered Medical Home from both the National Committee for Quality Assurance and Blue Cross Blue Shield of Michigan.
+WMed practices are accredited by The Joint Commission, and also certified by The Joint Commission as a Primary Care Medical Home.
+The primary care practices—family medicine, internal medicine, medicine-pediatrics, and pediatrics—have designations as a Patient-Centered Medical Home from both the National Committee for Quality Assurance and Blue Cross Blue Shield of Michigan.

-You will also see patients as part of the Kalamazoo Family Health Center and Grace Health in Battle Creek; both are federally qualified health center that serves historically underserved patient populations in Kalamazoo County.
-Clinical rotations are also available at the Battle Creek VA Medical Center that serves more than 42,000 Veterans in 22 counties of southwest Michigan, Oaklawn Hospital in Marshall, and the Kalamazoo Psychiatric Hospital.
+You will also see patients as part of the Kalamazoo Family Health Center and Grace Health in Battle Creek; both are federally qualified health centers that serve historically underserved patient populations.
+Clinical rotations are also available at the Battle Creek VA Medical Center that serves more than 42,000 veterans in 22 counties of southwest Michigan, Oaklawn Hospital in Marshall, and the Kalamazoo Psychiatric Hospital.